Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 - Otherwise we process message normally.
 - And at the end force update the twin.

-Alternative considered but discarded:

-Use the Function to do both operations
+Alternative considered but discarded: use the Function to do both operations

 - update the device twin frame counter to 0 (it needs a DeviceClient that would cause a temporary connection switch)
 - Clear or update the cache entry with frame counter down and up to 0.
 - Returns the result to the LNS: whether it was the winning or losing one
-- LNS reacts as described before
+- LNS reacts as described in the [main data flow section](#main-data-message-flow)

 ### Main data message flow